fatema010/AI-DRIVEN-recommendation-system/README.md

 ## Model Architecture

-- The recommendation system is built using neural network architectures, such as embeddings and layers.
+- The recommendation system uses neural network architectures like embeddings and layers.

 - Collaborative filtering techniques are utilized to capture user preferences and generate recommendations.

+- ## Bert-Based
+- (bert.png)

 ## Training and Evaluation

 - The model is trained on user interactions, aiming to predict user preferences for movies.

-- Evaluation metrics, such as Mean Squared Error (MSE), are used to assess the model's performance.
+- Evaluation metrics, such as Mean Squared Error (MSE), assess the model's performance.

 ## Recommendation Generation